Symphony No. 3 (Lyatoshynsky): I. Andante maestoso

 The second theme is derived from a Ukrainian folk song, "Sorry for sorrow, longing for longing".
 The simple and melodic character of song is used by Lyatoshynsky to offset the complex harmony of the movement.
-It follows what the musicologist Andrew Burn has describes as a "turbulent, impetuous forces of destruction" and is heard on low flutes and bassoons.
+It follows what the musicologist Andrew Burn has described as a "turbulent, impetuous forces of destruction" and is heard on low flutes and bassoons.

 The initial fast tempo returns, and the ideas of the introduction are developed in such a way as to suggest a great struggle is taking place.
-A series of climaxes are foll0wed by the return of the folksong melody is heard once more.
-After a enormously climatic moment in the movement, the folksong reappears.
+A series of climaxes are followed by the return of the folksong melody is heard once more.
+After an enormously climatic moment in the movement, the folksong reappears.
 The music then dies down without reaching a conclusion.